Download and install RKWard on Windows

 Compiling RKWard from source on Windows

 This should be all you need to fetch rkward and all dependencies (including R).
-Note that this will take several hours to complete.
+Note that this may take several hours to complete.

 - Currently this has only been tested with the MinGW(4) compiler.
 You are encouraged to try compiling using MSVC, but quite likely you will run into some problems.
 Report those on the mailing list, and we will take care of them.

-- At times, compilation using emerge will fail.
+- At times, compilation using craft will fail.
 If the build fails on the R or RKWard packages themselves, let us know on the mailing list.
-If the build fails at an earlier stage (qt / kdelibs / kdebase), you may want to check http://winkde.org/pub/kde/ports/win32/dashboard/ to see whether this is a problem with your particular setup, or a general problem.
+If the build fails at an earlier stage (qt / kdelibs / kdebase), you may want to ask for help on [email@example.com the KDE windows mailing list].

 Custom compilation / Packaging (not recommended for most users)